mprestin77/oci-node-maintenance-handler/README.md

 ```

 #### Deploy a Watchdog Container
-Edit wd.yaml file and replace image repo with your registry
+Edit wd.yaml file and replace image repo with your registry:
 ```text
 image: <region-code>.ocir.co/<tenancy-namespace>/wd/watchdog:1.0
 ```

 *Note: If you are using a private container registry, insure that the secret name matches the secret that you created to pull the image.*

-Deploy Watchdog container
+Deploy Watchdog container:
 ```text
 kubectl -n wd apply -f wd.yaml
 ```

-To check that Watchdog container is running
+To check that Watchdog container is running:
 ```text
 kubectl -n wd get pods
 NAME                                                READY   STATUS      RESTARTS   AGE